Kurt Warner: Broadcasting

+Media appearances

-Television appearances
+Television

 On January 27, 2009, Warner made a special appearance on the NBC reality show The Biggest Loser.

 Warner made a guest appearance on Disney's The Suite Life on Deck as himself, in the episode "Any Given Fantasy" which aired on January 18, 2010.

 On February 9, 2010, Warner was a surprise guest on the final episode of The Jay Leno Show.

 On August 30, 2010, it was announced on live television that Warner would be appearing as a contestant on Dancing with the Stars.
 His professional dance partner was Anna Trebunskaya; the couple was eliminated in week 8, the Instant Choreography Week.

 Warner appeared as the host of The Moment, a reality series on USA Network, in 2013.

-Film and video
+Film

 In 2003, GoodTimes Entertainment released the direct-to-home video Kurt Warner's Good Sports Gang, a film featuring Warner as the "coach" of a group of animated sports balls.
 The series was sponsored by Warner, and focused on religious faith and moral values.
 A portion of the proceeds went to Warner's First Things First Foundation.
 Although it was originally planned as a series, Episode 1: Elliot the Invincible, was the only release along with Together, We're Better (Episode 2) and a few shorts featuring Warner and his adopted daughter, Jesse Warner.

-In February 2020, it was announced that the Erwin Brothers were creating, and releasing a theatrical film about Kurt's life titled American Underdog, with Zachary Levi as Warner.
-The film was produced by Kingdom Story Company, and distributed by Lionsgate on December 25, 2021 to generally favorable reviews.
+In February 2020, it was announced that the Erwin Brothers were creating and releasing a theatrical film about Warner's life titled American Underdog, with Zachary Levi as Warner.
+The film was produced by Kingdom Story Company, and distributed by Lionsgate on December 25, 2021, to generally favorable reviews.

 Endorsements

 On December 3, 2010, Warner's first multi-year post-retirement endorsement agreement was announced.
 Amway North America announced that it had signed Warner to a multi-year endorsement agreement to represent the Nutrilite brand.
 Amway reportedly agreed to make a $50,000 donation to Kurt Warner's First Things First Foundation.

 In addition to his post-retirement endorsements and charity work, Warner has invested in the Elite Football League of India, a South Asian professional football league.
 Other prominent American backers include former Chicago Bears head coach Mike Ditka, former Dallas Cowboys wide receiver Michael Irvin, sports analyst and former NFL quarterback Ron Jaworski, and actor Mark Wahlberg.
 Warner's total investment amount remains undisclosed, although $50,000 of it will go towards a donation of footballs to schools and underprivileged children throughout India.

+Warner was one of three Iowa college athletes, each from one of the state's three public four-year universities, to be the subjects of butter sculptures at the 2023 Iowa State Fair.
+Warner was joined by Caitlin Clark (Iowa basketball) and Jack Trice (Iowa State football).